barebox/barebox/Documentation/devel/porting.rst

    is zeroed.
 This is what ``setup_c()`` does.

 ``pbl_set_putc(my_serial_putc, (void *)BASE_ADDR);``
-   Now that we have a C environment set up, lets set our first global variable. ``pbl_set_putc`` saves a pointer to a function (``my_serial_putc``) that is called by the ``pr_*`` functions to output a single character.
+   Now that we have a C environment set up, let's set our first global variable. ``pbl_set_putc`` saves a pointer to a function (``my_serial_putc``) that is called by the ``pr_*`` functions to output a single character.
 This can be used for the early PBL console to output